Overall picture remains positive for gold

 So far, in 2020, gold has registered an increase of 27 per cent in its prices.
 This has by far been the best performing year for gold, where in July alone, the yellow metal prices surged 12%, creating new life time highs.

-The bullish sentiments were passed over from July to the current month, where gold soared above the $2000 level for the first time, gold prices crosses $2050 further.
+The bullish sentiments were passed over from July to the current month, where gold soared above the $2000 level for the first time, crossing $2050 further.

 The main reasons for this rally were-

-1. Financial Stimulus- To combat the negative economic impact of COVID-19, central banks and governments have initiated massive stimulus programs.
-These actions, along with heightened uncertainty, have seen investors flee to safe haven assets such as digital gold, which hit a fresh record high in early August.
+- Financial Stimulus– To combat the negative economic impact of COVID-19, central banks and governments have initiated massive stimulus programs.
+These actions, along with heightened uncertainty, have seen investors flee to safe haven assets such as gold, which hit a fresh record high in early August.

 Apart from this, macroeconomic facts like, low to negative interest rates, the global economic downturn, and ongoing geopolitical tensions have also contributed to the rally.